microsoft/go-sqlcmd/README.md

 sqlcmd
 ```

-If no current context exists, `sqlcmd` (with no connection parameters) reverts to the original ODBC `sqlcmd` behavior of connecting to the default local instance on port 1433 using trusted authentication.
+If no current context exists, `sqlcmd` (with no connection parameters) reverts to the original ODBC `sqlcmd` behavior of creating an interactive session to the default local instance on port 1433 using trusted authentication, otherwise it will create an interactive session to the current context.

 ## Sqlcmd